-The concept of SL has been applied in many countries and regions, although some authors for instance, Carswell et al. (1997)1 believe that the definitions are unclear, narrow and add only to the theoretical body of knowledge.
+The concept of SL has been applied in many countries and regions, although some authors for instance, Carswell et al. (1997) (cited in University of professional Educators, 2006) believe that the definitions are unclear, narrow and add only to the theoretical body of knowledge.
 It is with this thought that Caribbean people must take and make this concept their own, if they wish to optimally use it.
-However, to date little work has been done with defining this concept within the Caribbean region: a region that has developing third world economies which could benefit from the careful and meaningful application of the concept.
+However, to date little work has been done with defining this concept within the Caribbean region: a region